Coachella's music fan fave Do LaB is back!

 "Having been busted was a blessing in disguise because it forced us to start doing things by the book," he said.
 "It forced us to learn how to be above ground and do proper events so we could grow without being illegal."

 The Do LaB stages have morphed over the years, and the brothers have turned their enterprise into a small, independent, family-run business.
-Dede said it was gut-wrenching when Coachella was canceled in 2020.
+Dede said it was gut-wrenching when Lightning in a Bottle was canceled in 2020.

 Dede said they scraped up whatever they could to offer partial refunds and prepayments for future festivals.
 "Some people still feel shafted, and I get it," he recalls.
 "But we did right by as many people as we could."